ryanzec/coding-standards/README.md

 All code should be testable through Mocha using Chai for assertions and Sinon for javascript mocking when needed.
 All code that requires a DOM should use the jsdom library to mock the DOM.
 The nock library should be used to mock api requests.

+Unit tests are designed to run fast and be easy to setup.
+Unit tests are not designed to cover 100% of the code because there should also be functional/integration tests along with the unit tests that will provide a lot more coverage that your code works as a whole.
+You should also be doing manually performance testing that will uncover other things too.

+##### What Not To Test

+Since we are mocking the DOM with jsdom, there are certain thing that should not be attempted to be tested.
+These are things that I know can't be tested or that I have had a hard time figuring out how to test.

+###### Positioning

+This relates to stuff like height, width, top, bottom, etc... and also include most CSS related stuff.

+###### Event Listener Cleanup

+Event listeners themselves can be tested however the cleanup process to make cure event listeners are properly removed is something that I have had issue with testing reliably.
+This is something that should skip because the value it adds compared to the cost of testing it is not worth it in my opinion.

 ##### Sleeps